Aadit-Bhojgi/Full-Stack-Nanodegree-Udacity/README.md

 # Full-Stack-Nanodegree-Udacity
-#### by<a href="https://in.udacity.com/"> Udacity </a>
+#### by<a href="https://in.udacity.com/"> Udacity Inc.</a>

 This repo contains all the projects I created while doing the Full Stack Nanodegree at Udacity.
-It will be updated as more projects get reviewed.

 ### Knowledge Required:
 * Creating responsive HTML web pages.